UC-Conference

 UC Applications – Tips for Activities & Awards Sections!

-Students are generally under the impression that college essays matter, so a lot of care is typically given to them.
-We’d agree with that – solid college essays are essential for strong applications!
+Students are generally under the impression that college essays matter most, so a lot of care is typically given to them.
+We’d agree – solid college essays are essential for strong applications!
 However, the Activities and Awards sections are really important too.
 Many students assume they don’t matter much, and treat them like an afterthought – something to put off to the last minute on applications.

 The Awards & Activity sections serves as a “resume” of sorts, allowing students to show their personal involvement with anything they spend time on, demonstrating their “larger story,” and providing context.